 During his term of office, any director may be removed from office by the general meeting of the co-owners or by the person who appointed the director, for example a developer removing his interim director.
 Where such power is vested in the meeting of the co-owners, removal requires the adoption of a resolution.
-A vote may be taken at a special general meeting or at an annual general meeting in the event that the director's term of office has not yet expired.
+A vote may be taken at a special meeting or at an annual meeting in the event that the director's term of office has not yet expired.

 Vacant director position